Mimic (comics): The Big M

-Another alternate Mimic called The Big M was his world's greatest criminal and leader of the Brotherhood of Evil Mutants.
+Set on Earth-5423, another alternate Mimic called The Big M was his world's greatest criminal and leader of the Brotherhood of Evil Mutants.
 With his team he slaughtered his reality's X-Men and committed numerous other crimes — including mass murder — until he was finally captured by the Avengers and sent to a high security prison.

 He encounters the Exiles Mimic when the latter enters his dimension.
 Using his telepathy, The Big M reads the Exiles Mimic's mind and realizes that the only difference between the lives they led is that while one of them accepted Xavier's offer of training and help, the other rejected it and sought a more destructive path.
 He reforms and reinvents the Brotherhood as his world's X-Men.
 He retains the powers of Magneto, Professor X, Cannonball, Blink, and one unknown mutant.

-X-Men: Evolution

-In issue #6 of the X-Men: Evolution comic book, Mimic befriends Spyke but leaves the team due to his arrogance.
-His body apparently does not change in appearance when he copies powers, with the brief exception of taking on Nightcrawler's skin coloration.

 Ultimate Marvel

-An Ultimate Marvel equivalent of Mimic is a prototype super soldier weapon who is being sold on the black market.
+During the Ultimate Avengers vs New Ultimates storyline, an Ultimate Marvel equivalent of Mimic is a prototype weapon who is being sold on the black market labeled as Super Soldier under Nick Fury.
 He was originally a soldier that served in Afghanistan who volunteered for the project, possibly due his admiration for Captain America.
 Shown to be transported by a terrorist cell in Bulgaria but intercepted, the collision activated his abilities while being released by the terrorists in the hopes of fighting the Ultimates.
-His powers go haywire while coming into contact with Scott Lang and is consoled by Giant-Man.
+His powers go haywire while coming into contact with Scott Lang and is consoled by Giant-Man as Mimic died in front of the team.

+Marvel Noir

+In the Marvel Noir reality, an unpowered spy named Calvin Rankin/"Mimic" is shown to be the target of Nightcrawler and his agency Weapon X to broker a deal between Germany and its borders.
+Wagner freed him but later Rankin revealed himself as Weapon X, the target of the agency to replicate his skills of unmatched deception.